 Slater and Gordon Lawyers is a national law firm leading the way on holiday pay issues.
 For expert legal advice or representation call our Employment Law Solicitors on freephone 0800 916 9060 or contact us online and we will call you.

-This means that when on holiday workers should be paid something to represent the commission they would normally earn, in addition to basic pay.
+This means that when on holiday workers should be paid something to represent the overtime and commission they would normally earn, in addition to basic pay.
 Workers may also be able to claim for other variable elements of pay such as bonuses so it is worth getting legal advice.
 Workers who have not been paid correctly have the right to insist on proper pay and could make a deduction from wages claim in the Employment Tribunal.

-What Should I Do?
+What should I do?

 Holiday pay claims must be lodged within three months of the last deduction, meaning claims must be lodged within three months of a worker’s last holiday.

-Call our Employment Law Solicitors on freephone 0800 916 9060 or contact us online.
+Call our employment law solicitors on freephone 0800 916 9060 or contact us online.

-Employment Solicitors at Slater and Gordon UK are members of the Employment Lawyers Association.
+Employment solicitors at Slater and Gordon UK are members of the Employment Lawyers Association.